python/cpython/Doc/c-api/module.rst

 .. c:function:: int PyModule_AddNew(PyObject *module, const char *name, PyObject *value)

-   Add an object to *module* as *name*.
-This is a convenience function which can be used from the module's initialization function.

-   On success, return ``0``.
-On error, raise an exception and return ``-1``.

-   Return ``-1`` if *value* is ``NULL``.
-It must be called with an exception raised in this case.

-   This function "steals" a reference to *value*.
+   Similar to :c:func:`PyModule_AddObjectRef`, but "steals" a reference to *value*.
    It can be called with a result of function that returns a new reference without bothering to check its result or even saving it to a variable.

    Example usage::